hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 to use the optional feature in a different way.
 Your program can use a minimum standard that is required for every home.
 However, if the contractor or software vendor wants to participate in the full spectrum of rebates, they can choose to send "optional" fields that trigger a rebate payment.
-This allow a diverse set of software products and contractor business models to participate, without having to be able to do everything the program may able to offer.
-If you want to choose this path, it will be important to provide clear specifications on which "optional" fields will trigger which rebate payments.
+This allows a diverse set of software products and contractor business models to participate, without having to be able to do everything the program may offer.
+If choosing this path, it will be important to provide clear specifications on which "optional" fields will trigger which rebate payments.

 Definitions for Standard Data Sets